 - Outstanding Bill Payment Reviews

-1. Identify your Patient’s ability to Pay:
+1. Identify your Patient’s Ability to Pay Reduce Bad Debt Expenses:

 An analytics tool can determine if a patient is unable to pay.
 If so, you can capture $100 as a deposit and offer a payment plan for subsequent payments.
 If this strategy is successful, it will benefit both the patients and the provider.
 You will also increase your revenue without having to charge the patient more money upfront.
 This way, you can prevent patient debt while still providing excellent care.